HaxeLocalizeJP/HaxeManual/output/HaxeManual/website/dictionary.md

 ##### Lambda
 Lambda is a functional language concept within Haxe that allows you to apply a function to a list or [iterators](lf-iterators.md).
 The Lambda class is a collection of functional methods in order to use functional-style programming with Haxe.

-<a id="define-macro-context" class="anch"></a>

-##### Macro Context
-The macro context is the environment in which the macro is executed.
-Depending on the macro type, it can be considered to be a class being built or a function being typed.
-Contextual information can be obtained through the `haxe.macro.Context` API.

 <a id="define-nullable" class="anch"></a>

 ##### null許容